protocatlabs/hydroponics-IoT/README.md

-# hydroponics_IoT
-Arduino code for the embedded software of the hydropinics kit
+# Step by step instructions for replicating this code

 ## Step 1: Blink the LED